FelipeSeiberlich/contact-blueook/README.md

 We find passionate collectors of these little blue creatures all around the world.
 The Smurfs were created in 1958 by Belgian cartoonist Pierre Culliford, better known by his pen name "Peyo” who was born in Brussels on 25th June 1928.
 The original Smurf comics were published in French and later translated into Dutch, English, German, and Spanish.

-Every year an international fairs take place in Belgium and this is a great opportunity for collectors to know each other.
+Every year international fairs take place in Belgium and other countries and this is a great opportunity for collectors to get to know each other.
-That's when The Blueook system was envisioned.
-I idealized a way to get as many contacts as possible to facilitate the network between collectors.
+That's where The Blueook system was first envisioned.
+A simple way to build a network of collectors to share information on their collections.

-At this first stage of the project the system provide an imput data to storage the collector's contact into a spreadsheet.
-In the beginning of the program the user is greeted by one of the Smurfs charactor caaled Smurfette.
-She explains the usability of the program and advise the user to follow the instructions ahead.
+At this first stage of the project the system provide an input data to store the collector's contact into a spreadsheet.
+In the beginning of the program the user is greeted by one of the Smurf characters called Smurfette.
+She explains the usability of the program and advises the user to follow the instructions that follow.

 ![screenshot](assets/documentation//greeting.png)